 At Ansford Academy students are identified as having SEN through a variety of ways, including liaison with primary schools through visits in year 6 and conversations between SENCOs, Year 6 teachers and Head Teachers.
-SEN are also identified by the SENCO (Mr Grimes) through concerns raised by parents and by students, through a reported lack of progress in lessons despite quality first teaching, and through liaison with external agencies e.g. paediatrician, Speech and Language Therapist.
+SEN is also identified by the SENCO (Mr. Grimes) through concerns raised by parents and by students, through a reported lack of progress in lessons despite quality first teaching, and through liaison with external agencies e.g. paediatrician, Speech and Language Therapist.

 The subject teachers meet with parents at Parents Evening and tutors meet parents on Academic Review days.
 Both of these are annual events.
 If the student is receiving support additional to, or different from, that which is normally available to their peers, then that will be discussed with the parent, the teacher and the SENCO when that support is decided upon.

-Mrs Moseley is the Governor with responsibility for SEN and meets regularly with the SENCO to keep up to date with developments.
+Ms Martin is the Governor with responsibility for SEN and meets regularly with the SENCO to keep up to date with developments.
 The SEN Governor reports to the full Governors every term to inform them of the progress of students with SEN; this report does not refer to individual students and confidentiality is maintained at all times.
 The SEN Policy is reviewed annually by the SEN Governor and SENCO and can be seen on the Academy website.

-We offer an open door policy where parents are welcome any time to make an appointment to meet with either the teacher or SENCO and discuss how their child is getting on.
+We offer an open door policy where parents are welcome anytime to make an appointment to meet with either the teacher or SENCO and discuss how their child is getting on.
 We can offer advice and practical strategies that the parent can use to help at home.